 - ELEANOR IDA CLARA who married Otto Loeck

 - EVELYN (Effie).
 She married Louis Gustave Schwabe.
+No descendants.

 Below, five of the seven May children:

 Below, Harvestchuder Weg 10, Hamburg, the home of the May family which was subsequently demolished and where now stands the music department of the University of Hamburg.

 Below, Thomas May from a photograph in the family’s possession.
 At the McCord Museum in Montreal, Canada, there is a collection of studio portrait photographs of various members of the May and Wolff families.
 A PDF has been created of these photographs which can be viewed HERE.

 From the 1861 Canadian census we can gather the following pieces of information: Thomas May was born in England and is listed as aged 32 in 1861 which means he was born in 1822.
 Another source says that he was born on 6 Jun 1819 in Kent.
 His wife Ida Marie Wolff (daughter of Moritz Wolff and Fanny Maria Schwabe) is shown as 27 years old in 1861 which means she was born in 1834 in Hamburg, Germany.